Dispatch dissected

 - You create

-object using the factory methods available, such asurl(...)
+Requestobject using the factory methods available, such asurl(...). - You create a

-, which will grab the contents as a String and return that.
+Handlerfrom thatRequestobject, by calling one of its operators, in this caseas_str, which will grab the contents as a String and return that.
 (Check the periodic table of dispatch operators for all other operators.) - You pass this to the

-object, but there are others, and it's important to understand the differences between them.
+apply,xorwhenoperation of an appropriateHttpExecutor.
+One of these implementations is thedispatch.Httpobject, but there are others, and it's important to understand the differences between them.
 More on that later.

 Intermezzo: the mysterious HttpPackage[T]

-.
+So, what is that mysterious HttpPackage[T] set as the return type of almost all HttpExecutor operations?
+The answer is easy, but also a little dissapointing: it's undefined.
+HttpPackage[T] is just a type alias of something that yet has to be defined by subclasses of HttpExecutor.
 If that sounds weird, then perhaps it helps to consider the different ways in which your client could deal with requests it needs to send.

 - In some cases, a client might be able to send the request and then forget about the response.